phillbush/tbgen/README.md

 * `tbname`:     Name of the testbench file to generate (default: testbench)
 * `vcdfile`:    Name of the vcd file (default: testbench.vcd)
+* `dumplevel`:  If set to 0, dump all variables in all lower level modules, if set to 1, dump all variables in the top-level module (the testbench), if set to 2, dump all variables in the top-level module and the modules instantiated by it (the dut), etc.
 * `timescale`:  Time scale in ns (default: 1).
 * `duration`:   Duration of test in multiples of timescale (default: 100).
 * `step`:       Duration of each step in multiples of timescale (default: 1).
 * `module`:     Name of the module (default based on the input).
+* `clock`:      Name of the clock input (default to "clk").
+* `reset`:      Name of the reset input (default to "rst").
+* `incdir`:     Directory used to search for included files (tbgen only support one incdir)

 For example:

-	$ ./tbgen -v duration=100 -v step=1 <mymodule.v >testbench.v
+	$ ./tbgen -v duration=100 -v step=2 <mymodule.v >testbench.v

+## Clock and reset

+The clock and the reset inputs are special inputs.
+The input for the clock is alternated from 1 to 0 and back again at each step.
+The input for the reset begins 1 and is set to 0 after the first step.

-## Values
+## Input specification

-Rather than random values, the value of an input can be defined explicitly during tbgen invocation by calling ./tbgen with an argument of the form "INPUTNAME:VALUE".
-For example, the following command sets the input "A" to the constant value of 4b'1010:
+Rather than random values, the value of an input can be defined explicitly during tbgen invocation by calling ./tbgen with an argument of the form `INPUTNAME:VALUE`.
+For example, the following command sets the input `data` to the constant value of `4b'1010`:

-	$ ./tbgen "A:4b'1010" <mymodule.v >testbench.v
+	$ ./tbgen "data:4b'1010" mymodule.v >testbench.v

-Instead of random values, the values of an input can increase or decrease over time.
-Just invoke ./tbgen with the argument "INPUTNAME:i" for increasing values, or with "INPUTNAME:d" for decreasing values.
-For example, the following command makes the value of input "A" increase from 4'b0000 to 4'b1111 (and back again) over time:
+Also, the values of an input can increase or decrease over time.
+Just invoke ./tbgen with the argument `INPUTNAME:i` for increasing values, or with "INPUTNAME:d" for decreasing values.
+For example, the following command makes the value of input `data` increase from `4'b0000` to `4'b1111` (and back again) over time:

-	$ ./tbgen "A:i" <mymodule >testbench.v
+	$ ./tbgen "data:i" <mymodule >testbench.v

 Rather than changing value one step at a time you can set the value of an input to change at a given number of steps; just append the argument specifier with ":NSTEPS".
-For example, the following command increases the value of A at each step, and increases the value of B at each 16 steps.
+For example, the following command increases the value of `dataA` at each step, and increases the value of `dataB` at each 16 steps.

-	$ ./tbgen A:i:1 B:i:16 <mymodule >testbench.v
+	$ ./tbgen dataA:i:1 dataB:i:16 <mymodule >testbench.v

 ## License